Naso (parashah): Fourth reading—Numbers 5:11–6:27

-In the fourth reading, God told Moses to instruct the Israelites about the test where a husband, in a fit of jealousy, accused his wife of being unfaithful—the ritual of the sotah.
+In the fourth reading, God told Moses to instruct the Israelites about the test where a husband, in a fit of jealousy, accused his wife of being unfaithful—the ordeal of the bitter water.
 The man was to bring his wife to the priest, along with barley flour as a meal offering of jealousy.
 The priest was to dissolve some earth from the floor of the Tabernacle into some sacral water in an earthen vessel.
 The priest was to bare the woman's head, place the meal offering on her hands, and adjure the woman: if innocent, to be immune to harm from the water of bitterness, but if guilty, to be cursed to have her thigh sag and belly distend.
-And the woman was to say, "Amen, amen!"
-The priest was to write these curses down, rub the writing off into the water of bitterness, and make the woman drink the water.
+The woman was to say, "Amen, amen!"
+The priest was to write these curses down, rub the writing into the water of bitterness, and make the woman drink it.
 The priest was to elevate the meal offering, present it on the altar, and burn a token part of it on the altar.
 If she had broken faith with her husband, the water would cause her belly to distend and her thigh to sag, and the woman was to become a curse among her people, but if the woman was innocent, she would remain unharmed and be able to bear children.